Brown-Deep-Learning/dl-website-f22/README.md

 - [ ] Labs - Griffin
 - [ ] Calendar & Hours  - Griffin
 - [ ] Staff - Raymond

+QUOTES
+- "Blueno left a black hole in my heart"
+- "That’s one small gradient step for a lamp/bear…one giant leap for lamp/bear-kind"